NaanProphet/launchpad-shruti-practice/README.md

   * The white notes are shuddha (without accidentals)
 * There are two branches of enharmonic notes
   * Upward perfect fifths - based on Pancham
-  * Downward perfect fourths - based on Madhyam
+  * Downward perfect fifths (aka upward perfect fourths) - based on Madhyam

 ### Tradeoffs and Appreciation
 Both Western and Indian Raga music have uniquely evolved to tradeoff opposites.